yoyoengine/yoyoengine/editor/README.md

 `/resources` contains a `style.yoyo` file which describes all declared fonts and colors to be used in the project.

 `/resources/scenes` contains all the scenes in the project.
 Scenes are `.yoyo` files which contain a list of entities and components.

+## build system

+should actually be pretty easy now that we are using cmake.

+1. Get the build parameters from the project file
+   1. Platform
+   2. Compiler (prob force gcc)
+   3. Any extra C files they want to include.
+The entry point might also need auto generated, unless we make a generic entry point which loads params from file.
+This is prob the best choice.
+It has gotten absurdly messy to try to pass everything in as flags with overrides.
+2. Generate a `CMakeLists.txt` file
+3. Run cmake
+4. Build the project
+5. Thats it!